Conjugacy theorems for loop reductive group schemes and Lie algebras: Abstract

 \section{Abstract}

-The conjugacy of split Cartan subalgebras in the finite dimensional simple case (Chevalley) and in the symmetrizable Kac-Moody case (Peterson-Kac) are fundamental results of the theory of Lie algebras.
+The conjugacy of split Cartan subalgebras in the finite-dimensional simple case (Chevalley) and in the symmetrizable Kac-Moody case (Peterson-Kac) are fundamental results of the theory of Lie algebras.
 Among the Kac-Moody Lie algebras the affine algebras stand out.
 This paper deals with the problem of conjugacy for a class of algebras --extended affine Lie algebras-- that are in a precise sense higher nullity analogues of the affine algebras.
 Unlike the methods used by Peterson-Kac, our approach is entirely cohomological and geometric.
-It is deeply rooted on the theory of reductive group schemes developed by Demazure and Grothendieck, and on the work of J. Tits on buildings.\\ {\em Keywords:} Reductive group scheme, torsor, Laurent polynomials, non-abelian cohomology, building \\ {\em MSC 2000} 11E72, 14L30, 14E20.
+It is deeply rooted on the theory of reductive group schemes developed by Demazure and Grothendieck, and on the work of Bruhat-Tits on buildings.

+The main ingredient of our conjugacy proof is the classification of loop torsors over Laurent polynomial rings, a result of its own interest. \\ {\em Keywords:} Loop reductive group scheme, torsor, Laurent polynomials, non-abelian cohomology, conjugacy, building. \\ {\em MSC 2010} 11E72, 17B67, 20G15, 20G35. \\